exlskills/course-python-introduction/01_Basic Python/01_Variables/01_Integers/index.md

 In the editor below, we will go ahead and assign x equal to a number (36) and then print out the variable.
 Pressing run will allow you to see the output & you can try it yourself in the ipython terminal!

 The input is in script.py, while the output will be in the ipython terminal.
-If this is difficult, please message an instructor
+If this is difficult, please message an instructor!

 ```python
 #Declare the Variable (x can be equal to any integer)